iCliniq Logo

 Hi doctor,

 My blood group has changed from B positive to B negative.
-During diagnosis, it is found that my lymphocyte count is higher, which is around 54 %.
-I have some other problems like itching underarms and piles.
-My CT and PET scan report are normal.
-Ultrasound report shows fatty liver.
+During diagnosis, it is found that my lymphocyte count is higher, which is around 54%.
+I have some other problems like itchy underarms and piles.
+My CT and PET scan reports are normal.
+The ultrasound report shows fatty liver.
 Why has my blood group changed?
 Please help.

 Hi,